+Mr. Glickman served as the U.S. Secretary of Agriculture from March 1995 until January 2001.
 Before his appointment as Secretary of Agriculture, Secretary Glickman served for 18 years in the U.S. House of Representatives representing the 4th Congressional District of Kansas.
 During that time, he was a member of the House Agriculture Committee; the House Judiciary Committee; chairman of the House Permanent Select Committee on Intelligence; and was a leading congressional expert on general aviation policy.